 While on the boat, you’ll have access to a dry, warm cabin, but there is no doubt you’ll spend time outside during your time with us, even if it’s wet and cold.

 - What camera gear should I bring?

 Whatever you like!
 In general, bringing a variety of lenses is best.
 Sometimes, the wildlife/scenery is right next to us; sometimes it’s farther away.
-Bear in mind, though, that the use of bigger lenses can be difficult on a rocking boat.
+Bear in mind, though, that the use of bigger lenses can be problematic on a rocking boat.
 In our experience, tripods are not useful on the boat because the boat is rocking, and therefore it is better to shoot hand-held or with a monopod.

 - Will I get seasick?

 On tours like ours, motion sickness is rare.
 However, the water around Juneau ranges from calm to a bit bumpy on any given day.
 We do our best to avoid a rough or rocky ride by finding some “smoother sailing” whenever possible.
-If you are prone to seasickness (or think you might be), we recommend you take preventative measures before the tour.
+If you are prone to seasickness (or think you might be), we recommend taking preventative measures before the tour.
 Once you feel seasick, it’s too late.

 - Are your tours suitable for pregnant women?